Home » Optical Windows » Sapphire Windows

 Handles High Temperatures and Pressures

-Sapphire windows are exceptionally tolerant to extreme temperature fluctuations and pressure differences, making them ideal for use as viewports in vacuum chambers or environments containing high-temperature plasma.
+Sapphire is exceptionally tolerant to extreme temperature fluctuations and pressure differences, making them ideal for use as viewports in vacuum chambers or environments containing high-temperature plasma.

 Wide Transmittance Range

-Sapphire windows are transparent across a broad spectrum, from 170 nm to 5.5 µm, making them suitable for a wide array of optical applications.
+Sapphire windows are transparent across a broad transmission curve, from 170 nm to 5.5 µm, making them suitable for a wide array of optical applications.

 Unique Sapphire Material Properties